Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 This is annoying.
 Software Engineers pretends to be Engineers so that they can focus their minds on technical stuffs **alone**.
-They feel responsible to create the best possible artifact that can serve a purpose, but don't want to accountable for the choice of the purpose itself.
+They feel responsible to create the best possible artifact that can serve a purpose, but don't want to be held accountable for the choice of the purpose itself.

 Being a philosopher is a call to make clear statements, to take position.
 Being an engineer instead just mean to build stuff, so